Beilong-Tang/color_relaxation/README.md

 ## Bugs

 - [ ] When user does not input a text indicating colors, make it not process and do not generate speech.
+- [ ] Generating texts on the server side